Tell us about you?

 Working from home suits me, because of the type of work that I do.
 I spend a lot of time in meetings with colleagues and vendors across North America and I also need to spend time researching vendors and services.
-Our company is great in that in provides me with tools which enable me to work remotely.
+Our company is great in that it provides me with tools that enable me to work remotely.
 I rarely feel disconnected because of these tools.

-However I still like to connect back in with my colleagues so I visit the office a couple of times a month.
-To be honest when I moved back to Cork I was worried I may have to leave my role, as I like the company I worked for, the people and what I was doing.
+However, I still like to connect back with my colleagues so I visit the office a couple of times a month.
+To be honest, when I moved back to Cork I was worried I may have to leave my role, as I like the company I worked for, the people, and what I was doing.
 I was very fortunate to have a supportive management team.
 It was great because I could still work for them and they didn’t have the expense of recruiting someone else.

 I would say working from home doesn’t suit everyone and not every job is suitable for work from home.
 There are times when I do miss the office environment, but you adapt.

 One of the first things you need to learn is to adjust the way you communicate.
-If you are used to seeing people face to face on a daily basis, you need to make an effort to communicate more and likewise so does your manager.
-Check in with close colleagues, call them rather than email.
-Make sure that when there are meetings planned that you send a message to the organiser before the meeting to let them know you are dialing in remotely so you are not missing any pre- meeting conversations.
+If you are used to seeing people face to face daily, you need to make an effort to communicate more, and likewise so does your manager.
+Check-in with close colleagues, call them rather than email.
+Make sure that when there are meetings planned that you send a message to the organizer before the meeting to let them know you are dialing in remotely so you are not missing any pre-meeting conversations.

 Always being online.
-Initially I felt like I always had to be available so I could respond to someone’s messages immediately, for fear that they thought I was slacking, which is a quite common feeling I hear from people when they first work from home.
-However you don’t work like this in the office and you soon realise that’s not manageable.
-There will be times you will need a 10 minute breather after a really intense meeting.
+Initially, I felt like I always had to be available so I could respond to someone’s messages immediately, for fear that they thought I was slacking, which is a quite common feeling I hear from people when they first work from home.
+However, you don’t work like this in the office and you soon realize that’s not manageable.
+There will be times you will need a 10-minute breather after a really intense meeting.

-I get more done when I work from home as I don’t have as many interruptions which is a positive, especially if we have a deadline or I’ve a lot to do.
-However I am quite clear about my finish time.
+I get more done when I work from home as I don’t have as many interruptions which is a positive, especially if we have a deadline or I have a lot to do.
+However, I am quite clear about my finish time.
 If I have a late meeting, then I start work later, or I decline it/reschedule it.
 It’s actually easier to leave the office at home than the office at work.

 Stay involved.
 I like to keep up to date with company news and take part in company events.
 I’ll also try to align my days in the office with company events or when executive leaders are visiting.
-I also make a point of setting aside time to meet up with people for quick catch up, especially with those I mentor.
+I also make a point of setting aside time to meet up with people for a quick catch-up, especially with those I mentor.